EnterpriseDB/tpa/docs/src/configure-source.md

 If you specify a local source directory for a component, you cannot specify a branch to build (cf. `pglogical3:REL3_7_STABLE` vs.
 `pglogical3` for `--install-from-source` in the examples above).
-The source directory is mounted read-only in the containers, so TPAexec cannot do anything to change it—neither `git pull`, nor `git checkout`.
+The source directory is mounted read-only in the containers, so TPA cannot do anything to change it—neither `git pull`, nor `git checkout`.
 You get whichever branch you have checked out locally, uncommitted changes and all.